Unipotent homotopy theory of schemes: Some results on affine stacks

 \begin{definition} We let $\mathrm{DAlg}^{\mathrm{ccn}}_A$ denote the $\infty$-category arising from the simplicial model structure defined in \cite[Thm.~2.1.2]{Toe} on the category $\Alg^\Delta_A$ of cosimplicial algebras over $A$.
 By \cite[Cor.~4.2.4.8]{Lur09}, $\mathrm{DAlg}^{\mathrm{ccn}}_A$ has all small limits and colimits. \end{definition}{}

-\begin{remark}Let us explain the motivation behind the notation $\mathrm{DAlg}^{\mathrm{ccn}}_A$ for the $\infty$-category defined above.
+\begin{remark} Let us explain the motivation behind the notation $\mathrm{DAlg}^{\mathrm{ccn}}_A$ for the $\infty$-category defined above.
 The approach to affine stacks due to To\"en uses cosimplicial algebras.
-In the forthcoming work \cite{soon}, an approach to the theory of affine stacks using derived commutative rings \cite{Rak20} will be discussed; in fact, we will see that the $\infty$-category of cosimplicial rings is \textit{equivalent} to the $\infty$-category of coconnective derived commutative rings.
-Note that the definition of derived commutative rings is purely $\infty$-categorical and one does not need to consider model structures.
-Let us also point out that it was already observed by To\"en that the notion of affine stacks is intrinsic (see \cite[Thm.~2.2.9]{Toe}) and does not depend on which flavour of ``higher algebra" one chooses to work with. \end{remark}{}
+In \cite{soon}, Mathew and Mondal give a generalization to the theory of affine stacks, called ``affine derived stacks", that uses derived commutative rings \cite{Rak20}.
+They prove that the $\infty$-category of cosimplicial rings is \textit{equivalent} to the $\infty$-category of coconnective derived commutative rings; see \cite[Cor.~3.7]{soon} (\textit{cf.}\ \cite[Cor.~5.29]{partlie}).
+Note that the definition of derived commutative rings is purely $\infty$-categorical and does not require model structures.
+There is a natural functor from the $\infty$-category of derived commutative rings to the $\infty$-category of $E_\infty$-rings that preserves small limits and colimits (see \cite[Prop.~4.2.27]{Rak20}), but not an equivalence in general.